runeflobakk/motif/src/site/markdown/getting-started.md

 List<Person> persons = asList(new Person("Mary Jane"), new Person("Vicky"), new Person("Billy Bob"));
 ```

-To get persons whoose name is longer than 8 characters, we must check the length of each person's name.
+To get persons whose name is longer than 8 characters, we must check the length of each person's name.
 Again, with idiomatic Java, this can be achieved with the following code:

 ```Java